ballerburg9005/BAM/README.md

 Very useful for digesting model packs.

-* Takes fbx, glb, etc. and outputs gltf
+* Takes folders full of fbx, glb, etc. files and outputs folders with gltf files
 * Works with normal maps, metallic, etc.
 * gradually descends from sane to insane when associating model to image files